 Speed-wise, the two cars appear to be comparable, unless Elon decides to make it faster just for bragging rights.
 After all, he’s been able to roll out a lot of OTA updates to improve the current Tesla’s in terms of range and performance.

 In addition, the Model Y will have access to more charging stations, as Tesla has over 16,000 Supercharger stations (and growing).
 And we can’t forget about Tesla’s Autopilot system and the rest of their nifty features (summons mode, etc).
 It’s pretty much the best “self-driving” you can get on a car today.
 Ford has Co-Pilot 360 Assist, which pales in comparison.

 Ford is betting big on electrification and the Mustang Mach-E, and time will tell how it fares.
 It appears to be a good first attempt for the Blue Oval, but it’s not likely to steal any sales from loyal Tesla customers.
+Not to mention, there are a slew of other EVs on the horizon that Ford will have to contend with, like the Hyundai Ioniq 5, which sports a similar look, range and price.
 As for the rest of the buying public, we’ll just have to wait and see.

 January 2021 Update: We recently spent a week with the Mustang Mach-E, and you can see our thoughts on Ford’s new EV there.